Diesel car boom in India puts automakers in a fix

 Petrol, viewed as the rich person's fuel in India, now costs 56 percent more than diesel.

-"In the absence of any clear policy, we are at a dilemma," said Mayank Pareek, head of sales and marketing of Maruti Suzuki, controlled by Japan's Suzuki Motor Corp (7269.T).
+"In the absence of any clear policy, we are at a dilemma," said Mayank Pareek, head of sales and marketing of Maruti Suzuki, controlled by Japan's Suzuki Motor Corp.

 "Our engineering people tell us that if you set up a plant (for engines) with a capacity of 100,000 vehicles, it costs 1,000 crores (10 billion rupees, or $189 million).
 Now the call of this decision is 1,000 crores -- to do or not to do?"